 2. Dazzling Collections of Musical Instruments From All Cultures

-Regrettably, most instruments do not have English descriptions.
-However, names and place-of-origin are stated in English for most.
 What is more useful is perhaps the gentle audio snippets playing at some exhibits.
-If you recognize what you see, or have at least read about the instrument, these snippets complete your knowledge by allowing you to hear what the instrument actually sounds like.
+If you recognize what you see, or have at least read about the instruments, these snippets complete your knowledge.
+By allowing you to hear what these instruments actually sound like.

-If you play a Japan-made instrument, as I do, you will be thrilled by the showcased heritage models.
-In my case, I was delighted to finally meet the Yamaha Electone D1 in person during my first visit to the museum.
+And if you play a Japan-made instrument, as I do, you will surely be thrilled by the heritage models on display.
+In my case, I was delighted to finally meet the Yamaha Electone D1 digital organ in person during my first visit.
 It was displayed just steps away from the Electone Stagea, which I currently play.

 5. A Stunning Collection of Pianos From All Ages

-Part of the European Instruments section, an entire hall is devoted to the piano and its relatives, including piano predecessors such as the Harpsichord and Clavichord.
-While none of these displays are available for playing, the ornate and elegant craftsmanship of each is still sure to delight even non-musicians.
+An entire hall at the European Instruments section is devoted to the piano and its relatives, including piano predecessors such as the Harpsichord and the Clavichord.
+While none of these displays are available for playing, the ornate and graceful craftsmanship of each is still sure to delight even non-players.
 Who knows?
-The stately aura of some of these masterpieces might even inspire you to pick up piano lessons.
+The stately aura of some of these elegant masterpieces might even inspire you to pick up piano lessons.